- Most popular!

 He has spoken widely around the world about Halal tourism in Britain and is regularly sought after by international and British media.

 This walking tour is available to corporate, schools, mosques, youth and women’s groups as private tours.
 Please email [email protected] for further assistance.

-Be at the starting location outside The Supreme Court, Little George St, London SW1P 3BD. before 10:15 AM otherwise you will miss the beginning.
+Be at the starting location outside The Supreme Court, Little George Street, London SW1P 3BD.
 Use www.tfl.gov.uk to plan ahead.
+This court is behind the Abraham Lincoln statue on Parliament Square.

 Closet Mosque to end location which also has a female prayer place: